Published February 11, 202616 min readUpdated Feb 25, 2026

 Why This Matters for Retirement

-According to Morgan Stanley, an average retired couple age 65 may need approximately $345,000 in after-tax savings to cover health care expenses in retirement.
+An average retired couple age 65 may need approximately $345,000 in after-tax savings to cover health care expenses in retirement.
 An HSA can help you build this fund tax-free.
+After age 65, HSA funds can even be used for non-medical expenses without penalty (regular income tax applies).

-Can I Use HSA Funds for Dental and Vision?
+Can I Use HSA Funds for Dental, Vision, and DPC?

 Yes!
 One of the best features of an HSA is its flexibility.
-Your HSA debit card can be used tax-free for a wide range of qualified medical expenses beyond just doctor visits:
+Your HSA debit card can be used tax-free for a wide range of qualified medical expenses — and starting in 2026, Direct Primary Care fees are included:

 • • Cleanings & exams